danbeckettwh/espocrm-from-address-fixer/README.md

 *   Allows you to specify the exact URL pattern of your EspoCRM instance where the extension should run.
 *   Simple configuration via the extension's options page.

-## Installation (Sideloading)
+## Installation

-Since this is a bespoke extension, it is not on the Chrome Web Store.
-You can install it by following these steps:
+There are two ways to install this extension.
+The recommended method is to download a pre-packaged release.

+### Option 1: Install from a Release (Recommended)

+1. Go to the **Releases page** for this project.
+2. Under the **Assets** section, download the source code `.zip` file.
+3.  **Unzip** the downloaded file into a permanent folder on your computer.
+4. Open your Chromium-based browser (like Google Chrome, Microsoft Edge, or Brave).
+5. Navigate to the extensions page (e.g., `chrome://extensions` or `edge://extensions`).
+6. Enable **Developer mode** using the toggle switch, usually in the top-right corner.
+7. Click the **"Load unpacked"** button.
+8. Select the `espo_from_extension` sub-directory from inside the folder you just unzipped.

+The extension is now installed.

+### Option 2: Install from Source (For Developers)

+If you want to view or modify the code, you can install it directly from the source files.

 1. Clone or download this repository to your local machine.
-2. Open your Chromium-based browser (like Google Chrome, Microsoft Edge, or Brave).
-3. Navigate to the extensions page (e.g., `chrome://extensions` or `edge://extensions`).
-4. Enable **Developer mode** using the toggle switch, usually in the top-right corner.
-5. Click the **"Load unpacked"** button.
-6. Select the `espo_from_extension` directory from this repository.

-The extension is now installed.
+2. Follow steps 4-8 from Option 1.

 ## Configuration